RonRicardo/build-your-own/README.md

  - A db.json file that can be used with JSON server
  - Pre-installed [Bulma](https://bulma.io/) for styling

 Use what you've been given to interact with other APIs and render things to the DOM.
 Feel free to modify _any_ file that you've been given and to add new ones if necessary.
+(This includes the db.json file!)

 Suggestions on features to add:
  * Likes